mawrkus/learn-redux/README.md

 ### Middlewares

-- They provide a 3rd extension point between dispatching an action and the moment it reaches the reducer.
+- They provide **extension points** between dispatching an action and the moment it reaches the reducer.
 - They are higher-order functions that compose a dispatch function to return a new dispatch function.
 - They are composable.